Topic 4 Exercises

 }

-// To these 160 hours we now add the extra ones.
-To know how many extra hours we worked, we subtract 160 from the total hours.
+// To those 160 hours we now add the overtime.
+To find out how many overtime hours we worked, we subtract 160 from the total number of hours.

-// Finally we simply add the normal hours plus the extra hours.
+//Finally we simply add the normal hours plus the overtime.

 if (hours > 160) {